Bi-objective Ranking and Selection Using Stochastic Kriging: Proposed MORS procedure

 \subsection{Algorithm outline}

-The general steps of the proposed MORS procedure are stated in Algorithm \ref{alg:algo}; for ease of reference, we summarize the different sets of points used in Table \ref{table:notation}.
-At the initial step the algorithm fits a SK metamodel to each objective, based on sample means and variances of the points in $S$.
-The metamodels are then used to approximate each response on these sampled points.
+The general steps of the proposed MORS procedure are summarized in Algorithm \ref{alg:algo}; for ease of reference, we summarize the different sets of points used in Table \ref{table:notation}.
+The initial step of algorithm fits a SK metamodel to each objective based on sample means and variances of the points in $S$, after $b_0$ replications performed in each point.
+The metamodels are then used to predict each response and respective prediction errors on these sampled points.
 The current observed Pareto-optimal sets are obtained based on both the sample means ($PS$ and $PF$) and predicted means ($\widehat{PS}$ and $\widehat{PF}$).
 In the next step, the upper and lower confidence bounds for each point are calculated.
 Using these confidence bounds, if a screening procedure is invoked (lines 11-13 in Algorithm \ref{alg:algo}), the algorithm filters out from the \emph{current} iteration the points that are observed as clearly inferior.
 Note that these points might be considered in further iterations.

 \bgroup \arraystretch{0.9}

 \egroup